Glossary of Terminology

 Hypothalamus: The portion of the brain’s limbic system that integrates incoming information and either increase or decreases the release of certain hormones that instruct the pituitary gland to release hormones.

 Incontinence: Incontinence is the involuntary loss of urine.
 Babies are incontinent until their nervous systems mature and they learn to control their urine flow.
-Incontinence can occur to males and females, old and young.
+Incontinence can occur in males and females, old and young.
 It can be mild or severe.
 It usually can be treated

 Insulin: The hormone that drives incoming nutrients into cells for storage.
 Excess insulin is the primary pillar of aging.